DataDog/documentation/content/account_management/multi_account.md

 ---

 There are two ways to allow multiple accounts to have access to the same data.
 First, simply add multiple users to the same team from the [Team Page][1].
 The second is through the use of organizations.
 Organizations are typically used by Managed Service Providers which have multiple large-scale customers which should not have access to each others' data.
-When a user is added to multiple organizations, they will be able to quickly switch between them from the avatar menu in the main menu.
+When a user is added to multiple organizations, they are able to quickly switch between them from the avatar menu in the main menu.

 {{< img src="account_management/multi_account/guides-multacct-switchaccts.png" alt="Switch Accounts" responsive="true" popup="true">}}